Last updated: 170301…201015

-The DMG discusses all sorts of different hirelings for the PCs to hire.
-But once they start hiring soldiers, things start to get complicated!
-As troops get hired, they need sergeants, lieutenants, captains, and an entire support staff.
+The DMG discusses the different hirelings available to the PCs.
+But once PCs start hiring soldiers, things start to get complicated!
+Hired troops require sergeants, lieutenants, captains, and an entire support staff.

-Each 10 level 0 troops require a sergeant (lvl 0).
-His pay rate is 10x that of the troops commanded.
+- Every 10 level-0 troops require a sergeant (level 0), with a pay rate of 10x that of the troops commanded.

-A lieutenant (lvl 2/3) is required, and can command as many squads of 10 as he has levels, at 100 gp/level/month.
+- Troops require a lieutenant (level 2/3) , who can command as many squads of 10 as the lieutenant has levels, at 100 gp/level/month.

 The DMG also defines a required support staff.
 Each of the roles includes whatever apprentices are required, as well as miscellaneous costs, such as clothing and food.
 That’s handy, because it means we don’t have to calculate the costs to feed the troops!